-Explore grief and loss with this journey: Ask your helping spirits to assist you by journeying to the Land of Grief and Loss.
+Explore personal and global healing with this journey: Ask your helping spirits to assist you as you journey to a sanctuary in non-ordinary reality that is healing, safe, and quiet to receive healing for yourself, cultivating with love, and insight into healing the planet and all beings.
 What will your spirits share with you?
-Can you let love flow even through loss?
-Can grief refill your heart?
 As always, remember, no judgements!
 What will you discover?
 I invite you to journey with this intention and see where it takes you on your path to self-mastery.

 Laini Risto and I are expecting our second cd, Snow Raven, to be released very soon.
 Please watch here for the release date!